djdees/theCity/docs/cityStories/breakingThrough/seeking.md

  2. cause great pain or distress to. "there was no need to martyr themselves again"

 origin:
- 1. Old English martir, via ecclesiastical Latin from Greek martur ‘witness’ (in Christian use, ‘martyr’).</i>
+ 1. Old English martir, via ecclesiastical Latin from Greek martur ‘witness’ (in Christian use, ‘martyr’).*

 "So," he thought, "I'm not looking for a dead person, I doubt I'm looking for a whiner.
 So, either somebody suffering from something or, maybe a witness.
 A witness to what, though?"